kevoree-modeling/tutorial/step1_async/README.md

-The Kevoree Modeling Framework Tutorial:
+The Kevoree Modeling Framework Tutorial
 ========================================

-STEP 1 Asynchronous Model Manipulation:
+STEP 1 Asynchronous Model Manipulation
 ======================================

-This step of the KMF tutorial will guide you through the asynchronous manipulation of models and advanced usage of the query language available to traverse and collect your data.
+This step of the KMF tutorial will guide you through the asynchronous manipulation of models and a query language to traverse and collect data.

 Java 8 Closure API
 ------------------

-Java 8 introduces new closure expression which are particularly useful for asynchronous code such as KMF model manipulation.
+Java 8 introduced a new closure expression, which is very useful for KMFs asynchronous calls.
-Indeed the previous heavy KCallback declaration can became a very simple :
+This simplifies the previously necessary and a little bit heavy KCallback declaration:

 ```java
  model.connect(o -> { });
 ```

-Inside the connection callback (now closure) we can instantiate a similar metamodel to the previous step:
+Inside the connection callback (now closure) we can instantiate meta model in a way similar to the previous step:

 ```java
 SmartcityView baseView = model.universe(BASE_UNIVERSE).time(BASE_TIME);